 B.3.1.
-In Central and South Regions, Communications Hubs will have the LED functionality as described in this sub section.
+In 2G/3G Central and South Regions, Communications Hubs will have the LED functionality as described in this sub section.

-B.2.2 As specified, a Communication Hub will have, on the front face of the enclosure, five LED indicators, with the following labels:
+B.2.2 As specified, a Communication Hub will have on the front face of the enclosure, five LED indicators, with the following labels:

 SW: indication of software state on the Communications Hub